mcekwonu/ExtensysPlots/README.md

 ## Help and Contribution

-<p>Please feel free to contribute to the OriginproPlots repo!
+<p>Please feel free to contribute to the OriginproPlot repo!
 Before starting a new style or making any changes, please create an issue through the GitHub issue tracker.
 By that we can discuss if the changes are necessary and the best approach.</p>

-If you need any help with OriginproPlots, please first check the [FAQ](https://github.com/mcekwonu/OriginproPlots#faq) and search through the [previous GitHub issues](https://github.com/mcekwonu/OriginproPlots/issues).
-If you can't find an answer, create a new issue through the [GitHub issue tracker](https://github.com/mcekwonu/OriginproPlots/issues).
+If you need any help with OriginproPlot, please first check the [FAQ](https://github.com/mcekwonu/OriginproPlot#faq) and search through the [previous GitHub issues](https://github.com/mcekwonu/OriginproPlot/issues).
+If you can't find an answer, create a new issue through the [GitHub issue tracker](https://github.com/mcekwonu/OriginproPlot/issues).

 You can checkout [Matplotlib's documentation](https://matplotlib.org) for more information on plotting settings.